nd1012/JS-LINQ/README.md

 	Function<any,any,boolean,any?,any?,int>

-For ordering items, you may specify a custom sorting comparer callback, that will get these parameters:
+For ordering items you may specify a custom sorting comparer callback, that will get these parameters:

 - Object A
 - Object B